The Wisdom of the Crowd and Higher-Order Beliefs: Population-Mean-Based Aggregation

 Each agent $i$ observes a signal in a set $S$ with the associated sigma field $\mathcal{F}$.
 To allow for correlation, let us denote the common prior over $\Omega \times S^N$ by $P$.
-Given that an agent observes some signal $s \in S$, their posterior belief that the state is $\state$ is given by $P(\state|s)$.
-Let us denote the posterior beliefs of agent $i$ by $\mu_i \in \Delta^L$ (suppressing the dependence on the signal), and $\tmu_i$ as the associated random variable.
+Given that an agent observes some signal $s \in S$, their posterior belief that the state is $\omega$ is given by $P(\omega\mid s)$.
+We let $P_{i,\omega}^S$ denote the induced marginal distribution of $P$ over signals for agent $i$ in state $\omega$.
+Let us denote the posterior beliefs of agent $i$ by $\mu_i(s) \in \Delta^L$ and $\tmu_i$ as the associated random variable.
+In what follows, the actual signal seen by the agent will often be irrelevant since we are concerned with their beliefs.
+We will, therefore, suppress the dependence on the signal in our notation.
 We define

-In words, $\bmu_i(\omega)$ is the expected belief of agent $i$ in state $\omega$.
+In words, $m_i(\omega)$ is the expected belief of agent $i$ in state $\omega$.

-Finally, we define $\bmu (\state) = \lim_{n \to \infty} \frac1n \sum_{i=1}^n\bmu_i(\omega)$.\footnote{Note that without further assumptions, it is possible that this limit might not exist and/or might be different depending on the ordering of agents.
+Finally, we define $\bar{\mu}(\omega) = \lim_{n \to \infty} \frac1n \sum_{i=1}^nm_i(\omega)$.\footnote{Note that without further assumptions, it is possible that this limit might not exist and/or might be different depending on the ordering of agents.
 We ignore these possibilities.
-Simple sufficient conditions (e.g., conditional i.i.d. signals) rule out these concerns with an infinite population, and they are moot for any arbitrarily large finite population.} This is the expected population average belief in state $\state$.
+Simple sufficient conditions (e.g., conditional i.i.d.\ signals) rule out these concerns with an infinite population, and they are moot for any arbitrarily large finite population.} That is, $\bar{\mu}(\omega)$ is the limit of the average of agents' conditional expectations $\mathbb{E}[\tilde{\mu}_i\mid\omega]$; in other words, the expected population average belief in state $\omega$.

-Given a vector $x \in \Delta (\State)$, we will let $x_{\omega}$ refer to the component corresponding to $\omega$; i.e., $\mu_{i, \state}$ is the belief of agent $i$ that the state is $\state$, $\tmu_{i,\state}$ is the random variable of agent $i$'s belief that the state is $\state$, etc.
+Given a vector $x \in \Delta(\Omega)$, we will let $x_{\omega}$ refer to the component corresponding to $\omega$; i.e., $\mu_{i,\omega}$ is the belief of agent $i$ that the state is $\omega$, $\tmu_{i,\omega}$ is the random variable of agent $i$'s belief that the state is $\omega$, etc.